 What did I choose?
-Lobster risotto garnished with foam, the second dish was melt-in-the-mouth fish and then I chose the goat for main.
-It was simply the most amazing, unfussy and yet clever, mouthwatering Italian food I have ever tasted.
-Identifying the origins of the flavours helped to understand the delicious dishes better.
+Lobster risotto garnished with foam, the second dish was melt-in-the-mouth fish, and then I chose the goat for main.
+It was simply the most amazing, unfussy, and yet clever, mouthwatering Italian food I have ever tasted.
+Identifying the origins of the flavors helped to understand the delicious dishes better.
 Instead of simply enjoying a gorgeous plate of food, the story took you to that region which made it taste even better.
 Each dish, from the risotto to the fish to the delicate mountain goat that climbed grassy Italian peaks, was cooked to perfection.

-After the main, a man on the next door table broke into song, he was having such a marvellous time!
-He was clearly a professional opera singer so it was like having Pavarotti on the next door table.
+After the main, a man on the next-door table broke into song.
+He was having such a marvelous time!
+He was clearly a professional opera singer, so it was like having Pavarotti on the next-door table.
 Amazing!

 Perfection?
 Yes, dining doesn’t get better than this.

-Book at stay at the luxury Four Seasons Geneva via our luxury travel concierge to get free breakfast for two people per bedroom, complimentary food and beverage credit of USD100 per stay, room upgrade of one category, based on availability at time of check-in (this usually excludes suites), early check-in / late check-out, subject to availability, basic Internet in all guest rooms and a complimentary welcome gift.
+Book a stay at the luxury Four Seasons Geneva via our luxury travel concierge to get free breakfast for two people per bedroom, complimentary food and beverage credit of $100 USD per stay, room upgrade of one category, based on availability at time of check-in (this usually excludes suites), early check-in / late check-out, (subject to availability), basic Internet in all guest rooms and a complimentary welcome gift.